 Fall is a great time to get outdoors on Pender Island.
 I’ve kayaked from Poets Cove Resort & Spa, heading into Bedwell Harbour and out near the ocean.
 (And I did it during the start of a storm, which was fun, thanks to my supportive kayak guide!).
 You can hire a guide or simply rent a kayak, canoe or paddle board to get out on the water.

 There’s also kayaking opportunities in Otter Bay (where the ferry comes in) on North Pender.
-Dog Mermaid takes people out on paddling and hiking tours (including lunch and sometimes a yoga class) or you can rent a kayak, canoe or paddle board for your own exploration.
+Dog Mermaid takes people out on paddling and hiking tours (including lunch and sometimes a yoga class) or you can rent a kayak, canoe or paddle board for your own exploration, if you have kids don’t worry as they also have options for children.
 (They also run a program from Poets Cove Resort & Spa on South Pender.)

 In Port Browning, near where the islands join at a tiny bridge, Pender Island Kayak Adventures operates tours, lessons and has plenty of kayaks, canoes and paddle boards to rent.
 This area is great for beginners, as the water is calmer and more protected.
 But, like the the locations mentioned above, it’s easy to get out into the open water for ocean kayaking, if you want more of a challenge.